hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/712_scc_xxvii.md

-Swamiji began to speak to the disciple, enjoining him to be reverential to the Math members: "These children of Shri Ramakrishna whom you see, are wonderful Tyâgis (selfless souls), and by service to them you will attain to the purification of mind and be blessed with the vision of the Atman.
+Swamiji began to speak to the disciple, enjoining him to be reverential to the Math members: "These children of Shri Ramakrishna whom you see, are wonderful Tyāgis (selfless souls), and by service to them you will attain to the purification of mind and be blessed with the vision of the Atman.
 You remember the words of the Gita: 'By interrogation and service to the great soul'.
 Therefore you must serve them, by which you will